 About Integrative Healing Arts

 Skilled and compassionate expertise integrating the wisdom of ancient Eastern healing traditions with Western philosophies in a nurturing environment.

 About Tsao-Lin E. Moy

 L.Ac., MSOM, LMT, C. SMA

 Tsao-Lin, has over 17 years of experience with helping couples conceive using fertility acupuncture and Chinese medicine.
+She is the founder of Integrative Healing Arts which utilizes Chinese medicine, acupuncture, herbal medicine and energy healing to treat patients.
 It is her integrative approach, using the ancient Eastern philosophy and healing methods and supporting Western scientific paradigms of health.
 This is a powerful combination that helps patient learn how to heal so they can take charge of their health destiny.
+You may recognize some of her prior work with Medium, Thrive Global and The Epoch Times.

 Tsao started her career in the corporate world, but after 10 years as a successful executive, it had become a draining and uninspiring environment for Tsao.
 She felt called to a different path, one that would bring meaning and purpose to her life and allow her to help others in significant ways.
 This path became a journey into the ancient healing traditions of Eastern Medicine.